-This weekend we had an amazing opportunity–teaching a cooking class at the can you buy tinidazole over the counter.
+This weekend we had an amazing opportunity–teaching a cooking class at the Seward Co-op.
 It was such an amazing experience.
 I love surrounding myself with people who love good food, sharing ideas and recipes and just chatting.
 Here are some pictures from the event.

 Proeun really loves sharing traditional dishes.
 But one of the things about traditional dishes is teaching people how to eat them.
 Here I describe how to make an envelope out of the lettuce leaves for the Lok Lac.